 In October 2015, the first in the series of system design-centric workshops was held at Clemson University with a focus on defining strategic directions for the community to better impact research and education.
 This first workshop addressed some of the questions raised in prior meetings to provide an opportunity to discuss research directions, and to provide current NSF grantees the opportunity to share their work with the NSF program director and design colleagues.
 A second workshop was held at Georgia Tech University, with a focus on how to make external stakeholders and funders understand the critical role engineering design and systems engineering research plays in advancing science and technology.

-The third workshop in the series of Design Circle workshops, to be held at Oregon State University, aims to start addressing global, real-world challenges and define the impact the engineering design and systems engineering communities can have on addressing these challenges.
-Therefore the focus is on providing a mapping of research and education directions defined at the previous two workshops to solutions for global challenges to Designing Systems to Address Global Challenges.
+The third workshop in the series of NSF Design Circle workshops, to be held at Oregon State University, aims to start addressing global, real-world engineering system design and development challenges, and define the impact the engineering design and systems engineering communities can have on addressing these challenges.
+Therefore the focus is on providing a mapping of research directions to solutions and potential collaborations.

 - What are the greatest and unique research challenges and roadblocks?

 - What are the gaps and unique opportunities for developing synergistic methodologies between engineering design and systems engineering communities?

 The newly formed programs ESDE program at NSF, which is a merger of three prior programs, especially encourages proposals around the related theme of Understanding the Development of Systems at Scale.
 This workshop will seek to define what this theme would mean to the various subfields within the community, around research investigating challenges of designing and validating extremely large scale or complex technical and socio-technical platforms and systems.